I/O File Details and Format¶

 Lines 6-7: indicate the misfit of the current result and the current best result.

-The best_central_model can be identified by scrolling backward from the end of the
+The best central model can be identified by scrolling backward from the end of the

 my_project.out file to the last central model output to find the number of the try